-During class, field trips, and recreation students can wear long or short sleeve shirts, long pants, shorts, comfortable shoes, footwear suitable for hiking.
-Closed toe shoes and long pants may be required for some activities.
-Old clothes and shoes that can get wet and muddy will also be
+During class, field trips, and recreation students can wear long or short sleeve shirts, long pants, shorts, comfortable shoes, and footwear suitable for hiking.
+Closed-toe shoes and long pants may be required for some activities.
+Old clothes and shoes that can get wet and muddy may also be necessary.

-- necessary. - Name tags will be provided and must be worn at all times unless otherwise stated by the VGSA staff.
+Name tags will be provided and must be always worn unless otherwise stated by the VGSA staff.
 Name tags will be worn above the waist and clearly visible.